Understanding Reader Perception Shifts upon Disclosure of AI Authorship: Method

 \subsubsection{Qualitative Analysis}

-We analyzed 990 open-ended responses using a multi-stage process that combined computational topic discovery and manual thematic coding.
+We analyzed the 990 open-ended responses using a multi-stage process combining computational topic discovery and manual thematic coding.

-First, we pre-processed the data by filtering out 61 non-substantive comments (e.g., ``none,'', ``no change''), leaving 929 responses for analysis.
-We then tokenized the text using fugashi~\cite{mccann2020fugashi} and a custom stopword list to filter out low-information words.
+First, we pre-processed the data by filtering out 61 non-substantive comments (e.g., ``none,'', ``no change''), leaving 929 responses.
+We then tokenized the text using fugashi~\cite{mccann2020fugashi} and applied a custom stopword list to remove low-information words.
 We then used this cleaned data for an initial phase of inductive thematic discovery.
 We calculated multilingual Sentence-BERT embeddings~\cite{reimers2020making} and used BERTopic~\cite{grootendorst2022bertopic} for embedding-based clustering with c-TF-IDF to identify potential topic structures.
-To determine the optimal number of topics k, we assessed topic coherence (\(c_v\)) for k values ranging from 3 to 30.
-We selected \(k=14\) as it yielded the highest score.
+To determine the optimal number of topics k, we assessed topic coherence (\(c_v\)) for values ranging from 3 to 30.
+We selected \(k=14\) which yielded the highest score.

 This automated step produced a preliminary thematic structure, but manual review revealed semantic overlaps and misclassified responses.
 We therefore proceeded to a second phase of manual refinement.
-We merged and redefined the initial 14 topics to create a more robust and unambiguous codebook consisting of nine final themes (see Table~\ref{tab:topic_model}).
+We merged and redefined the initial 14 topics to create a more robust and unambiguous codebook consisting of 9 final themes (see Table~\ref{tab:topic_model}).
 With this finalized codebook, we obtained an initial categorization of all 929 responses using GPT-5.
-Two of the authors then independently reviewed this classification, and any disagreements were resolved through discussion to reach a consensus.
+Two authors independently reviewed this classification, resolving disagreements through discussion.

-Finally, to characterize each of the nine themes, we extracted representative key phrases from the original Japanese responses using 2-grams and 3-grams.
+Finally, to characterize each theme, we extracted representative key phrases from the original Japanese responses using 2-grams and 3-grams.
 For each theme, we concatenated all associated responses and identified the top n-grams based on their TF-IDF scores.
 These n-grams were then reviewed and combined to create meaningful descriptors for each theme.